-As indicated in the FY20 Promotions table above, the professionals, skilled craft workers, and administrative support EEO-4 categories experienced the most promotions when comparing male to female promotions.
-As in past years' promotional activity, females promoted more frequently in the administrative support categories while males promoted more frequently in the professional and skilled craft workers categories.
-Overall the Department's promotions were down compared to FY19; however, promotions in the professionals category demonstrated a marked increase in the quantity of female promotions compared to male promotions in the previous year.
+The Department's promotion totals increased from previous years, with FY22's total promotion count at 320.
+Overall the Department's promotions were up compared to the previous reporting period.
+As indicated in the FY22 Promotions table above, the professionals, skilled craft workers, and administrative support EEO-4 categories experienced the most promotions when combining male and female promotional numbers.
+Promotions in the professionals category demonstrated a significant decrease in the percentile of female promotions compared to male promotions in FY21, dropping closer to the levels seen in FY20.
+As in past years' promotional activity, females promoted more frequently in the administrative support categories while males promoted more frequently in the professional and skilled craft workers categories